 A famous example of inversion is neither hardware nor software but a so-called “legal hack”: the General Public License (GPL), which uses existing statutory copyright law to accomplish something it was not intended to do.

 Inversion generally assumes institutional structures or infrastructures with a certain transparency (one must be able to see how something works in order to exploit it).
 Some tactics exist for inverting the non-transparent.
-Leaking—such as the actions of WikiLeaks or Snowden—might be considered an inversion, as might some forms of reverse engineering of secret techniques or technologies.
+Leaking—such as the actions of Manning or Snowden—might be considered an inversion, as might some forms of reverse engineering of secret techniques or closed technologies.
 For technologists of the “hacker underground” ilk, a whole range of tools exist for attempting to break technologies, either to gain access, or to control them (the creation of Botnets, zombie servers, etc.) Inversion also implies faith in engineering and in the rule of law: for something to be inverted is not the same as for it to be destroyed or disabled.
-GPL licenses work because copyright law is legitimate and enforced.
+GPL licenses work because copyright law is legitimate and enforced outside hacker circles.
 Remix or recombination of software is done because the challenge is often to make something work better or meet higher standards of practice or security.
 By extension, the faith is that things can always be and become better; only imperfect things can be hacked— inverted—in this sense.

 Similarly inversion implies patterns of regularity that can be exploited—the very thing upon which the practice of invention often depends as well.
 Inversion works upon certain technological or organisational preferences shared amongst a large group of people—for instance the use of SCADA control systems amongst process engineers who design large industrial plants allows for hackers to imagine exploits with powerful effects on the material world.
-Similarly, entrenched social behaviours are often exploited in “social engineering” hacks that rely on the regularities of organisational design and human behaviour.
+Similarly, entrenched social practices are often exploited in “social engineering” hacks that rely on the regularities of organisational design and human behaviour.

 Figuration